MicrosoftLearning/mslearn-fabric/Instructions/Labs/05-dataflows-gen2.md

 ---
 lab:
     title: 'Create and use Dataflows (Gen2) in Microsoft Fabric'
-    module: 'Use Dataflows (Gen2) in Microsoft Fabric'
+    module: 'Ingest Data with Dataflows Gen2 in Fabric'
 ---